IPA Sub-Styles: Types of India Pale Ale

 Double IPA

-The Double IPA, also known as the Imperial IPA, are basically just IPAs but more.
+The Double IPA, also known as the Imperial IPA, is different from an IPA because it’s more.
 More strength, more hop variety, and much more alcohol.
 As a generalization, any IPA reaching the 7-8% ABV range could be considered a double.

 We can thank the crazy brewers of California for the Double IPA.
 No doubt these brewers were drinking classic IPAs and said to themselves, “DOUBLE IT!”
 Similar reasoning likely led to the development of the Triple IPA, or IIIPA.